360ls/360ls/_requirements/stories.md

 	- Provide a name for the file

 - Delete Videos
-	- User presses a delete button on the video to remove a file from the storate
+	- User presses a delete button on the video to remove a file from the storage
 	- The system will prompt to make sure the user really wants to delete

 - Logout